yuejiaointel/oneDAL/README.md

 There are different ways for you to build high-performance data science applications that use the advantages of oneDAL:
 - Use oneDAL C++ interfaces with or without SYCL support ([learn more](https://uxlfoundation.github.io/oneDAL/#oneapi-vs-daal-interfaces))
-- Use [Intel(R) Extension for Scikit-learn*](https://uxlfoundation.github.io/scikit-learn-intelex/) to accelerate existing scikit-learn code without changing it
+- Use [Extension for Scikit-learn*](https://uxlfoundation.github.io/scikit-learn-intelex/) to accelerate existing scikit-learn code without changing it
 - Use [daal4py](https://github.com/uxlfoundation/scikit-learn-intelex/tree/main/daal4py), a standalone package with Python API for oneDAL
 Deprecation Notice: The Java interfaces are removed from the oneDAL library.